-Experience: Worked for Santander since 1994 to 2015 in a variety of retail banking, investment banking and functional leadership roles across Europe, the US and Latin America.
+Experience: Worked for Santander between 1994 and 2015 in a variety of retail banking, investment banking and functional leadership roles across Europe, the US and Latin America.
 Also worked at Banco de Portugal.

 Estanislao de la Torre COO

 Joined HSBC and appointed COO in August 2016.